rikvdkleij/intellij-haskell/README.md

 # Getting started:
 - Install this plugin.
 Make sure no other Haskell plugin is installed in IntelliJ;
 - Install latest versions of [Stack](https://github.com/commercialhaskell/stack) and [Intero](https://github.com/commercialhaskell/intero).
-    Make sure `intero` is on your PATH and build with same GHC-version as your project.
+    Make sure `intero` is on your PATH and build with same GHC-version as your project (see 5. in Remarks).
 - Optionally install Hlint and Haskell-docs.
 Set file paths to `hlint` and `haskell-docs` in the menu `Settings`/`Other Settings`/`Haskell`.
 - Make sure your Stack project builds without errors.
 Preferably by using: `stack build --test --haddock --fast`;
 - After your project is built, import project in IntelliJ by using `File`/`New`/`Project from Existing Sources..` from the IntelliJ menu;